 - Open or pull off the air filter panel close to the bottom of your furnace to expose an open compartment.

 - On the top of that open compartment is where you’ll see your furnace filter resting on two metal brackets.

 - There will be a bit of space to move your filter back and forth that allows you to bring down one end of the filter and pull it out of the compartment.

-- When installing the new filter, look at the perimeter of the filter for an arrow that indicates the air flow direction, to be sure you’re installing the filter in the right direction.
-In the majority of cases, the arrow should point towards the main part (or top) of the furnace.
+- When installing the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to be sure you’re installing the filter in the right direction.
+In most cases, the arrow should point to the main part (or top) of the furnace.